muzakkirkashif/Spam-mail-prediction/README.md

 # Spam-mail-prediction
-The goal of the project is to predict spam mails using SVM classifier.
+The goal of the project is to predict wheather the given mail is spam or Ham mail using SVM classifier.